tmbumaths/python-workshop/docs/quickstart-python.md

 1. Open the pydroid 3 IDE
 2. Write `print("hello world!")`
-3. Press the yellow buttion on the right bottom, you will see `hello world!` is printed on a terminal.
+3. Press the yellow button on the right bottom, you will see `hello world!` is printed on a terminal.

 The strength of any programming language lies inside libraries, python has rich libraries bcs it has been around 30 years.
 To install libraries you need following app as well.